arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   because the result of *INTO* is not used.
 May also appear if a result of a *COLLECT* statement's *AGGREGATE* variables is not used.

+- `remove-data-modification-out-variables`:
+  avoids setting the pseudo-variables `OLD` and `NEW` if not used in data modification queries.

 - `remove-filter-covered-by-index`:
   will appear if a *FilterNode* was removed or replaced because the filter condition is already covered by an *IndexNode*.